ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-By August 2012, Zabulon Skipper had radiated throughout eastern Massachusetts (Map 102).
-It was found as far north as Topsfield and Wenham in Essex County, (Wenham Canal 8/27/2011, 2, M. Arey; 8/12/2012 Topsfield Ipswich River WS, M. Arey), and west to Worcester in Worcester County (8/11/2012 Broad Meadow Brook WS, Worcester, H. Hoople).
+By 2012, Zabulon Skipper had radiated throughout eastern Massachusetts (Map 102b).
+It was reported as far north as Topsfield and Wenham in Essex County, (Wenham Canal 8/27/2011, 2, M. Arey; 8/12/2012 Topsfield Ipswich River WS, M. Arey), and west to Worcester in Worcester County (8/11/2012 Broad Meadow Brook WS, Worcester, H. Hoople).
 It also moved a bit further north in the Connecticut River Valley, being reported in 2012 from Whately (8/2/2012, B. Benner).
 This was the first known report from Franklin County.

 Overall, the rapidity of this range expansion in Massachusetts has truly been dramatic.
-(A time series of three maps can be found in Stichter 2013).
-The expansion took place particularly in 2011 and 2012; sightings in 29 new towns were reported in 2011 and 2012 alone.
+A time series of three maps can be found in Stichter 2013a.
+The expansion took place particularly in 2011, 2012 and 2013; there were sightings in 8 new towns in 2011, 26 new towns in 2012 and 15 new towns in 2013.
+From 1992 through 2013, Zabulon Skipper had been reported from 63 of a possible 351 towns in the state.

 Broods and Flight Time